Instructor/ Nature Mentor

 - Minimum 2 years experience in nature-based mentoring with children

 - Standard First Aid & CPR C (will be required by date of hire)

 - Clear Criminal Record Check (will be required by date of hire)

-- Bachelor or Master’s Degree in education or environmental degree
+- Degree in education or environmental degree

-- Expertise in Child Development and Neufeld Attachment
+- Child Development Expertise

 - Access to a vehicle